-This section provides you with answers to the most frequently asked questions about the International Agricultural Research Centers Death and Disability Benefit Plan (the Plan) provided by Generali Worldwide Insurance Company Limited (Generali).
-To learn more about the plan benefits, you can review the Generali Death & Disability Benefit Plan Explanatory Booklet.
+This section provides you with answers to the most frequently asked questions about the International Agricultural Research Centers Death and Disability Benefit Plan (the Plan) provided by Utmost Worldwide Limited.
+To learn more about the plan benefits, you can review the IARC Death & Disability Benefit Plan Explanatory Booklet.

 What is the Plan?

 The purpose of the Plan is to provide eligible employees, other personnel, and their families with adequate protection in the event of death, dismemberment, or

 The Standard Life, Accidental Death and Dismemberment, and Long-Term Disability insurances are provided through Utmost in Guernsey, Channel Islands.
 The Plan currency is U.S. dollars (USD) and all benefits are paid in US dollars.

 All individuals employed and nominated by the participating Centers as well as the employees’ dependents are eligible to participate in the death and disability benefit.
 In accordance with the Rules of the Plan, the following are considered eligible dependents:

 - The lawful spouse or non-married partner in accordance with your Center policy;

 - Any unmarried child younger than age 26; and

 The following events are covered under the Plan:

 - Accidental death and dismemberment benefit (AD&D); and